MoAh1/Fine-Tuning-LLMs-/export_gguf_documentation.md

 ## Load the Fine-Tuned Model

+Loading the fine-tuned weights using the checkpoint saved in the local drive.

 ```python
 from peft import PeftModel
 ft_model = PeftModel.from_pretrained(base_model_load, '/checkpoint475')
 ```
-This code loads the fine-tuned model using the checkpoint saved in your drive.

 ```python
 fine_tuned_model = ft_model.merge_and_unload()